Beth Coons, Founder and Board President

 Dorinda Cataldo, Board Secretary

 Dorinda is a New York State Licensed Clinical Social Worker.
 Dorinda holds a Post Graduate Certificate from Fordham University to work with Sexually Abused Children, Adolescents and Families.
-Currently she is the Clinical Director at the Putnam/Northern Westchester Women’s Resource Center, which provides trauma informed care to victims and survivors of sexual abuse, domestic violence and trauma related experiences.
+Currently she is an affiliate therapist with Bridges Counseling Group providing therapy to individuals and couples.
+Dorinda was the former Clinical Director at the Putnam/Northern Westchester Women’s Resource Center, which provides trauma informed care to victims and survivors of sexual abuse, domestic violence and trauma related experiences.
 Dorinda has developed and implemented a Sexual Abuse Prevention Program for adolescents, and has provided trauma informed care to prison inmates and the chronically mentally challenged.
-She is a member of the New York State Coalition Against Sexual Assault and the Coalition Against Domestic Violence, a Board Member of the Mental Health Association of Putnam County and a member of the Putnam County Veteran’s Task Force.
+She is a member of the New York State Coalition Against Sexual Assault and the Coalition Against Domestic Violence, a Board Member of the Mental Health Association of Putnam County and was a member of the Putnam County Veteran’s Task Force.
 Dorinda is dedicated to continually creating programs and services to meet the needs of the community and to reflect the needs of survivors of abuse and oppression in a changing social environment.

 Nancy is a Licensed Master Social Worker with almost 40 years of experience working with families, parents, siblings, and individuals with intellectual disabilities.
 She is committed to helping people to follow their dreams and to live the most independent and fulfilling lives possible.
 She began her career during the deinstitutionalization revolution in the 1970s in NY State where she practiced individual and group work to support people with the “transition shock” experience as they moved out of institutions into the community.
 She received her Masters degree at Columbia University School of Social Work in 1976 where her focus was on community organizing and advocacy.
 Nancy was a co-founder of the first Article 16 Mental Health Clinic for people with disabilities in NY State.
 For 18 years, she was the Program Director of a preschool program for children on the autistic spectrum in Putnam County.
 She and her staff worked collaboratively with a mainstream nursery school to begin an inclusive preschool program for 3-5 year olds in the 1990s, the first of its kind in Northern Westchester/Putnam.
 Nancy is on the Board of Directors of the Greater New York Chapter of ALS.
 She has served on the Boards of the Putnam/Dutchess Child Care Councils as well as a Head Start Advisory Committee.
 Nancy believes in the importance of early intervention and prevention in mental health.
 She has worked with creative arts therapists and knows the value of this service to foster recovery for children who have had adverse early childhood experiences.